 Energy Saving Tips

 When you’re thinking of ways to cut your energy bills and save money, you should start with the appliances that consume the most electricity.
+Air conditioners take up almost 40% of your energy plan, so look to changing and adjusting consumption habits.
 While it might be tempting to look into difficult, time-consuming things like washing every dish by hand, these processes are so inefficient that you’d actually end up using more electricity.